-Appendix B a.
-Proce B-7: Freedom of Choice 1915c Intellectual Disabilities Developmental Disabilities Waiver Disabilities Waiver informability between provide setting edures: Upon mination of mination of mination of mination of mility and again an individual is ted to the waiver, iduals are med of their y to choose the services ded in an ICF/IID g or those ded through the D Waiver.
-The idual/legal sentative indicates the choice on the opriate form and the form.
-The sare maintained in individual's D Waiver Support dination record.
-The ideal of the control of the sare maintained in individual's D Waiver Support dination record.
-The ideal of the control of the co Current language is in compliance with and supports Final Rule but is silent on the following verbiage which will be added to comply with 42 CFR 441.301(c)(4)(ii) with the 2018 ID/DD waiver renewal: The person and/or guardian or legal representative must be informed of setting options based on the person's needs and preferences, including non-disability specific settings and an option for a private unit in a residential setting with identified resources available for room and board.
+Application for 1915(c) HCBS Waiver: MS.0282.R04.00 1915c Intellectual Disabilities Developmental Disabilities Waiver Appendix Content Determination Appendix B B-7: Freedom of Choice 1915c Intellectual Disabilities Developmental Disabilities Waiver a.
+Procedures: Upon determination of eligibility and again when an individual is admitted to the waiver, individuals are informed of their ability to choose between services provided in an ICF/IID setting or those provided through the ID/DD Waiver.
+The individual/legal representative indicates his/her choice on the appropriate form and signs the form.
+The forms are maintained in each individual's ID/DD Waiver Support Coordination record.
+During record reviews DMH staff verifies there is documentation the individual was Current language is in compliance with and supports Final Rule but is silent on the following verbiage which will be added to comply with 42 CFR 441.301(c)(4)(ii) with the 2018 ID/DD waiver renewal: The person and/or guardian or legal representative must be informed of setting options based on the person's needs and preferences, including non-disability specific settings and an option for a private unit in a residential setting with identified resources available for room and board.
 The setting options must be selected by the person and identified and documented in the plan of services and supports.

 offered a choice and

 chose ID/DD Waiver

-services.
+services